 Receivables from customers who settle their obligations with tolerable delays are classified under standard grade.
 Other standard grade financial assets are considered moderately realizable.
-There are no standard grade financial assets as of December 31, 2024 and 2023.

 Past due but not impaired

 Pertains to receivables where contractual payments are past due but the Company believes that impairment is not appropriate based on the probability of collection of amounts owed to the Company.